ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## II - 4.
 Tezos transactions

 [[TZIP-25]](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-25/tzip-25.md) proposes the specific UR types `xtz-sign-request` and `xtz-signature` for signing Tezos transactions.
-In this document, we present their integration into the common UR types `crypto-sign-request` and `crypto-signature`.
+In this document, we present their integration into the common UR types `sign-request` and `crypto-signature`.

 ### Integration with the generic UR types registry